Your Agent's Bottleneck Is Your Documentation

 The "good IA for agents" pattern is not settled yet.
 Here is what I see working on the teams that are ahead:

 Use the llms.txt convention for any docs you want agents to reach.
-It is a small format, it works, it is being adopted by the labs and the major framework owners.
+It is a small format, it works, and it is being adopted by the labs and the major framework owners.
 If your public docs don't have one yet, that is a Q3 task.

 Commit your specs.
 The spec is the IA between the engineer and the agent.
 If the spec is a Slack thread, the agent will get a Slack thread's worth of guidance.
 If the spec is a versioned document with test coverage, the agent will get something it can actually execute on.
 I made the longer argument for this in September; the shorter version is that the spec is now part of your information architecture, and your information architecture is now your moat.

-The unifying principle: the agent does not see your system.
-It sees your description of your system.
+The unifying principle: the agent does not see your system, it sees your description of your system.
 The quality of that description is the quality ceiling of the agent's output.

 Information architecture is a senior skill